Archima20/Python/README.md

 Libraries like Geopandas and Folium are used for working with geographical and spatial data.

-### Conclusion
-Python's rich ecosystem of libraries makes it an ideal choice for data science tasks, from collecting and cleaning data to visualizing insights and building complex machine-learning models.
+In short, Python's rich ecosystem of libraries makes it an ideal choice for data science tasks, from collecting and cleaning data to visualizing insights and building complex machine-learning models.
 By leveraging Python's versatility, you can effectively navigate the various stages of a data science project.